World Skate Games: 2019 World Roller Games

 The 2019 World Roller Games was the second edition of the World Roller Games.
 It took place from June 29, 2019, to July 14, 2019, in Barcelona, Spain.
 It comprised the World Championships in 11 disciplines.
 Eighty one countries were represented at the games with a total of 4,120 athletes competing.
 In total, the 11 days of the World Roller Games were held in front of 140,000 fans.
 Italy topped the medal table with 21 golds, 18 silver and 24 bronze.
 Colombia also won 21 golds but their 16 silver and six bronze left them second.

 2022 World Skate Games

 Argentina was chosen to host the 2021 World Roller Games.
 The World Skate Executive Board, that met on 30 April 2019, unanimously entrusted Argentina with the task of organizing the World Skate Games that will take place in Buenos Aires, Vicente López and San Juan between October and November 2021.

 Due to the Covid-19 pandemic the event was postponed from 2021 to 2022, and will be held October 24 to November 13.
 The opening ceremony held in Buenos Aires and the closing ceremony in San Juan.
 With the increased importance of skateboarding within the international federation World Skate, the event now goes under the name World Skate Games, and covers skateboarding, roller skating and scooter.

+2024 World Skate Games

+The 2024 World Skate Games were held in Rome, Novara, Pescara, and Rimini in Italy from 6 to 22 September 2024.